sanhaus/control-panel.en/help/api/using/managing-profiles.md

 ```

-Sample PATCH request to update the "phone" attribute.
+PATCH request to update the "phone" attribute.

 ```